 Progress through Peace

-Dr. King’s influence is still felt nearly 50 years after he was murdered.
+Dr. King’s influence is still felt 52 years after he was murdered.
 Pope Francis singled him out, along with Abraham Lincoln, Dorothy Day, and Thomas Merton, as a model American.

 “A nation can be considered great when it . . . fosters a culture which enables people to ‘dream’ of full rights for all their brothers and sisters, as Martin Luther King sought to do,” the pope told Congress in September 2015.
 He was spot-on, but he neglected to mention the methods by which the civil rights leader sought freedom.
 Dr. King advocated for peaceful resistance, even when mobs in the Jim Crow South used violence to keep equality from taking root.

 When King delivered his “I Have a Dream” speech in 1963, 250,000 people in DC stood spellbound.
 It’s perhaps the most important oration of the 20th century.
 The true punch of the speech is its inclusionary message.
 King dreamed of a day when “little black boys and black girls will be able to join hands with little white boys and white girls as sisters and brothers.”
-That is a statement infused with Gospel truth: it’s what Jesus preached.
+That is a statement infused with Gospel truth: love your neighbor.

 Our pope is clearly moved by the man.
 “That dream continues to inspire us all.
 I am happy that America continues to be, for many, a land of ‘dreams,’” he told Congress.
 “Dreams which awaken what is deepest and truest in the life of a people.”

 Has King’s dream been realized?
-While we’ve made strides in the last 50 years, the deaths of Michael Brown and Freddie Gray—unarmed black men who died at the hands of police—demand a closer look.
+While we’ve made strides in the last 50 years, the deaths of unarmed black men at the hands of police demand a closer look.
 As Americans, King’s dream should be our mission.
 As Christians, it should be our mandate.
 The march to Selma never really ended.
 We must continue the journey until “all of God's children, black men and white men, Jews and gentiles, Protestants and Catholics” stand shoulder to shoulder, looking out at the same horizon Dr. King eyed with brazen hope.